Luke Duke

-Lucas K. "Luke" Duke is a fictional character in The Dukes of Hazzard, and the main protagonist in the show, an American comedy television series which ran from 1979 to 1985.
+Lucas K. Duke is a fictional character in The Dukes of Hazzard, and the main protagonist in the show, an American comedy television series which ran from 1979 to 1985.
 Played by Tom Wopat in the original TV series, Luke is the main protagonist of the show.
 He is the dark-haired, older cousin to the character Bo Duke.
 He is often the one who comes up with plans to get the Duke family out of trouble.
 He performs more of the physical stunts (such as climbing from one moving car to another), while his cousin Bo does most of the driving.
 Both Duke boys are known for their signature "hood slide" across the General Lee, their 1969 Dodge Charger.
 (Luke was the first to perform this stunt on the show) Luke acted hypocritically on occasion, most prominently in season 1 episode 6 "Swamp Molly".

 Luke Duke was later played by Johnny Knoxville in the poorly-received cinematic version.
 Actor Randy Wayne played Luke in the prequel television film, The Dukes of Hazzard: The Beginning.